abhishekarya1/myblog/content/post/2018-12-21-are-we-really-secure-5.md

 It is the oldest one in existence but it is not recommended as it is quite outdated now.
 If you're familiar with installing scripts for your browser, which I'm going to be talking about soon, then you can install this one.

 ### 1.4 Tampermonkey/Greasemonkey
 [Tampermonkey](https://tampermonkey.net/) is for Google Chrome and [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) is for Mozilla Firefox.
-They are user-scripts manager that enable user to install scripts.
+They are user-scripts manager that enable the user to install scripts.
 **Scripts** are code snippets that make on-the-fly changes to web page content after or before the page is loaded in the browser.

 #### 1.4.1 AntiAdware